1Now the days of David drew near that he should die, and he commanded Solomon his son, saying,

 She said, “Say on.”

-15He said, “You know that the kingdom was mine and that all Israel set their faces on me that I should reign.
-However the kingdom is turned around, and has become my brother‘s, for it was his from Yahweh.
+15He said, “You know that the kingship was mine and that all Israel set their faces on me that I should reign.
+However the kingship has turned around, and has become my brother‘s, for it was his from Yahweh.

 16Now I ask one petition of you.
 Do not deny me.”